Jenelle Evans’ Custody Battle On Teen Mom 2 Heats Up, Mom Barbara Breaks Down

 Since 2013, however, Jenelle appears to have managed to stay out of trouble with the law.
 Still, there’s more to having custody of a child than just keeping your nose clean legally.
 Specifically, Barbara raised concerns about Jenelle’s relationship with boyfriend David Eason, who, like Jenelle, has had his own share of trouble with the law.

-As Radar Online reported at the time, in October 2016 Eason was sentenced to 60 days in jail for violating an order of protection.
-Specifically, Eason ran into his child from a previous relationship and hugged him – an act which he was legally forbidden from doing, and which scared the baby’s grandmother.
+As Radar Online reported at the time, in October 2016, Eason was sentenced to 60 days in jail for violating an order of protection.
+Specifically, Eason ran into his child from a previous relationship and hugged him; an act which he was legally forbidden from doing, and which scared the baby’s grandmother.
 He pleaded not guilty, but a judge later found him guilty.

 Barbara also raised concerns about Jenelle’s ability to financially care for her children.